Biggest Culture Shock in Canada: Stages, Management Tips

 What can I do to cope with culture shock?

-Coping with culture shock involves staying open-minded, seeking social support, learning about Canadian culture, staying connected with loved ones back home, and practicing self-care.
+Coping with culture shock involves staying open-minded, seeking social support, learning about Canadian culture, staying connected with loved ones back home, and practising self-care.
 You may also engage in activities that you enjoy, explore your surroundings, and seek help from university support services if needed.

 How can I overcome language barriers in Canada?